The Best Workers’ Compensation Insurance Companies for 2023

 Recommendation

-ADPIA is a good choice for many reasons, but its standout attribute is the ability to use ADP payroll technology for payment processing, which increases efficiency and reduces over- and under-payments on workers’ comp premiums.
-For this reason, ADP is our choice for Best Pay-As-You-Go Workers’ Compensation Insurance.
+ADPIA is a good choice for many reasons, but its standout attribute is the ability to use ADP payroll technology for payment processing, which increases efficiency and reduces over- and under-payments on workers’ compensation premiums.
+For this reason, ADP is our top choice for existing ADP customers.

-List of Workers’ Compensation Companies by Market Share
+List of Workers’ Compensation Insurance Carriers by Market Share

 RankCompanyMarket Share